PokeyOne/clasp/README.md

 ![gpl 3 badge](https://img.shields.io/badge/license-GPL%203.0-blue)
 ![lines of code](https://img.shields.io/badge/lines%20of%20rust-5045-informational)

+**The information below is out of date as of May 17 2022 because there have been some major changes in how the language is structured**. *more to come in the future*

 The main idea behind this language is it is a bit of a combination of C, Java, and Lisp.
 The syntax is most like Lisp, the way the language is compiled and run is most like Java, and the behaviour and structure is most like like C.